 A potential rail worker strike complicates the energy situation at the worst possible time and could trigger a winter diesel crisis.
 Remember how I said pipelines are the most efficient and safest way to move oil?
 With pipelines constrained under Biden, more oil is moving by rail.

 The two largest freight rail unions recently split their votes on the latest compromise offered by the Biden administration, increasing the prospects for a nationwide strike as winter sets in across the country.
 A rail shutdown would be catastrophic.

 One of the main reasons energy prices are low is because of plummeting demand out of China.
 Covid cases are spiking, and cities could remain in lockdown for the next several months.
 What happens if the Chinese economy comes roaring back in 2023, as some speculate?
 Demand for energy could soar when supply is most vulnerable.

 Governments across the globe will consume available energy stockpiles over the next several months.
 Those facilities must be restocked before next winter.
 Higher demand and reduced supply could trigger widespread shortages, especially in diesel.
 Some analysts see crude approaching $200 a barrel in 2023.
 The resulting jump in inflation could overturn the “peak inflation” narrative when everyone least expects it.

-AG Thorson is a registered CMT and expert in technical analysis.
+AG Thorson is a registered CMT and an expert in technical analysis.
 He believes we are in the final stages of a global debt super-cycle.
-For regular updates, please visit here.
+For more charts and regular updates, please visit here.